boostrjs/boostr/README.md

 _Alias: `boostr init`_

-Initializes an app from a template.
+Initializes your app within the current directory from the specified template.

 The `<template>` argument specifies the template to use, which should be a published npm package.